ALLEN Overseas launches Leader Batch for 12th pass, dropper, and repeater students targeting to ace NEET (UG) 2025

 Continuing with the spirit of anticipation, two students from ALLEN Overseas (UAE), Sanjana Parigi and Ramya Hasini Vasantawada, are expected to achieve scores above 700 in NEET (UG) 2024, based on the provisional answer key released by the National Testing Agency (NTA) on May 29.

-Among the top achievers, is Parigi, a yearlong medical course student at ALLEN Overseas UAE, who also scored an impressive 98.8 percentile in the CBSE Class XII Board Results 2024.
-Parigi achieved perfect scores of 100/100 in both Chemistry and Biology and scored a flawless 100 percentile in Physics in JEE Main 2024.
+Among the top achievers, is Sanjana Parigi, a yearlong medical course student at ALLEN Overseas UAE, scored an impressive 98.8 percent in the CBSE Class XII Board Results 2024.
+She attained perfect scores of 100/100 in both Chemistry and Biology and achieved a flawless 100 percentile in Physics in JEE Main 2024.

 Reflecting on her remarkable performance, Parigi said: "I am thrilled to have scored perfect 100 marks in Chemistry and Biology in my Class XII Boards and a perfect 100 percentile in Physics in JEE Main 2024.
 I am now excited about my NEET (UG) result and confident I'll ace it, thanks to my parents' support and the guidance of the ALLEN Faculty, who have been with me every step of the way."